Killing of Amy Mihaljevic: Investigation

-2021 case update
+2021 update

 On the 31st anniversary of discovering Mihaljevic's remains, a significant development in the case was announced.
-A publicly unidentified man, age 64, was implicated by a former girlfriend with whom he was involved at the time of the kidnapping and murder.
-She alleged that he was uncharacteristically absent from their residence, located in close proximity to the abduction site when the victim disappeared.
-The man called her late that evening, inquiring if she had seen media releases about the abduction.
-He was employed in the same city, and his niece was in the same grade as Mihaljevic.
+A man aged 64 was implicated by a former girlfriend.
+This is the school teacher who was identified as a suspect by Renner in 2008.
+The girlfriend alleged he was uncharacteristically absent from their residence the evening of the kidnapping, and she also noted they lived about a mile and a half from the abduction site.
+The man telephoned her late that evening, inquiring if she had seen media releases about the abduction.
+He was employed in the Bay Village, and his niece was in the same grade as Mihaljevic.

-Police interviews with the man included "suspicious statements", including the possibility he had met Amy Mihaljevic's mother, Margaret, before.
+Police interviews with the man included what a detective described as "very suspicious statements", including saying he had met Amy Mihaljevic's mother at a bar, and admitting he may have contacted the girl by telephone before her disappearance.
 His DNA was obtained without protest, and he later failed a polygraph test.
-A warrant to search a storage facility led to authorities confiscating certain items of interest.
+A warrant to search a storage facility led to authorities confiscating items of interest.

-Additionally, the two individuals who witnessed the yet-to-be-identified kidnapper lead Mihaljevic into his vehicle identified the potential suspect out of line-ups conducted in May 2020.
-The vehicle itself was consistent with what the man drove at the time, including the fact that its carpeting was similar in coloration to the fibers on Mihaljevic's body.
+Additionally, the two individuals who witnessed the kidnapper lead Mihaljevic into his vehicle identified the potential suspect's image out of photo line-ups conducted in May 2020.
+The vehicle itself was consistent with the suspect's known vehicle in 1989, including the fact its carpeting was similar in coloration to the fibers on Mihaljevic's body.
 A vehicle of the same make and model had been observed near the body's dumpsite on February 8, 1990, when the victim's body was recovered along a roadside.